Ulrike Mosel

-Ulrike Mosel is a professor of linguistics and head of the linguistics department at the University of Kiel.
+Ulrike Mosel is a German professor of linguistics and head of the linguistics department at the University of Kiel.
 She has held these positions since 1995.
 Mosel is the co-editor and author of nine academic books, including Essentials of Language Documentation with Jost Gippert and Nikolaus Himmelmann.
 This book is as described as "a landmark" in the field of language documentation.

 Research

 Mosel's research centers on language documentation in the Pacific, with particular focus on the languages of Western Samoa and Papua New Guinea.
 She has conducted fieldwork in Rabaul, Western Samoa, and Bougainville.